strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 ### Managing data transfer with environment variables

 The environment variable `STRAPI_DISABLE_REMOTE_DATA_TRANSFER` is available to disable remote data transfer.
 In addition to the RBAC permissions in the Admin panel this can help you secure your Strapi application.
-To use `STRAPI_DISABLE_REMOTE_DATA_TRANSFER` you can add it to your `.env` file or preface the `start` or `develop` scripts.
+To use `STRAPI_DISABLE_REMOTE_DATA_TRANSFER` you can add it to your `.env` file or preface the `start` script.
 See the following example:

 ```bash
 STRAPI_DISABLE_REMOTE_DATA_TRANSFER=true yarn start